chirumunjam/Chatbot/README.md

 # Chatbot
-A Chatbot using Ollama,Langchain and mistral model with frontend integrated
+A Chatbot using Ollama,Langchain and mistral model with frontend integrated with django